-- Gatherings larger than 10 are not permitted.
-This means that there may be no open air outdoor graduation ceremonies exceeding 10 people independent of social distancing. - Ceremonies or events must be held outside.
-Inside ceremonies cannot occur. - Vulnerable individuals must remain at home. - Individuals who are sick must remain at home. - All participants, including graduates, staff, guests or family members, must remain at least six feet apart at all times. - To comply with the six-foot spacing, handshaking and hugs should not occur. - Any seating utilized must be provided by the individual members of the public.
-Schools must not provide chairs or tables for public use. - Schools will not be providing washroom facilities for students, family members or guests. - Diplomas, awards, medals, programs, etc. must not be handed from person to person. - Sharing or exchanging materials of any kind poses an increased risk for transmission/spread of COVID-19 and must not occur (exchanging cards, gifts, flowers, etc.).
+- Public gatherings are increased to 25 people indoors and 50 people outdoors, where members of the public are reasonably able to maintain a separation of at least two metres from others, except for brief exchanges. - Vulnerable individuals must remain at home. - Individuals who are sick or showing COVID-19 symptoms must remain at home. - All participants, including graduates, staff, guests or family members, must remain at least two metres apart at all times. - To comply with the social distancing requirements, handshaking and hugs should not occur. - Any seating utilized must be provided by the individual members of the public.
+Schools must not provide chairs or tables for public use. - It is recommended that schools limit access to in-school washroom facilities for students, family members, or guests.
+Washrooms must have frequent sanitization and should be monitored to ensure appropriate physical distancing. - Diplomas, awards, medals, programs, etc. must not be handed from person to person. - Sharing or exchanging materials of any kind poses an increased risk for transmission/spread of COVID-19 and must not occur (exchanging cards, gifts, flowers, etc.).